a20351766/mchain1.2/docs/source/arch-deep-dive.rst

 arrive.
 Channels can be thought of as partitions - clients connecting to one channel are unaware of the existence of other channels, but clients may connect to multiple channels.
-Even though some ordering service implementations included with Hyperledger Fabric support multiple channels, for simplicity of presentation, in the rest of this document, we assume ordering service consists of a single channel/topic.
+Even though some ordering service implementations included with Hyperledger Mchain support multiple channels, for simplicity of presentation, in the rest of this document, we assume ordering service consists of a single channel/topic.